Cupra Born Review & Prices

 It’s easy to increase the amount of regenerative braking; simply twist the high-mounted gear lever to the ‘B’ position and the car will come to an (almost) stop when you lift off the accelerator.
 It doesn’t quite bring the car to a standstill, which rules out pure one-pedal driving, but it comes pretty close.

-Driving in town is helped by good visibility, including an extra piece of glass close to the front pillar, which is sometimes blanked off by trim in some models.
-Out of the back window, the view is not too bad either.
+Driving in town is helped by good forward visibility, including an extra piece of glass close to the front pillar, which is sometimes blanked off by trim in some models.
+The view out of the back is a bit compromised, though.

-Other features that make the Born very urban-friendly are the steering, which is light – but with the right amount of feel – and a turning circle of 10.2m.
+Other features that make the Born very urban-friendly are the steering, which is light – but with the right amount of feel – and a turning circle of 10.2 metres.
 The latter point means it is relatively easy to navigate tight spaces and negotiate mini roundabouts with ease.

 On the motorway

-The Born is equally at home on faster roads because the comfort actually increases with speed – things settle down a bit and the bumps are not as noticeable as at lower speeds.
+The Born is equally at home on faster roads because the comfort actually increases the faster you go – things settle down a bit and the bumps are not as noticeable as at lower speeds.
 The seats are supportive and use high quality materials, adding to the sporty feel of the car.

 On a twisty road